Workers Compensation Insurance

 - Compensation for lost earnings for workers who are forced to work at a reduced level due to an injury

 - Payment of medical, hospital, chemist and other treatment costs related to a work injury

 - Costs involved in rehabilitating an injured worker so they can return to work

-If one of your workers is injured there are a number of requirements placed on you including; reporting the injury, assisting the worker in their return to work and cooperating with the insurer and other service providers.
+- As an employer, if one of your workers is injured it is your responsibility to report the injury, assist the worker return to work and cooperate with the insurer and other service providers.